Login-based license management with Tableau Cloud

 On the Activate Tableau screen, users should choose "Activate by signing in to a server" as shown.
 To activate by signing in to a server is synonymous with using LBLM.

-A connection dialog will appear; the user can quick connect to Tableau Online via the link highlighted below.
+A connection dialog will appear; the user can quick connect to Tableau Cloud via the link highlighted below.

-The user will be prompted to log in to Tableau Online using the Tableau customer credentials they created earlier when joining your Tableau Online site.
+The user will be prompted to log in to Tableau Cloud using the Tableau customer credentials they created earlier when joining your Tableau Cloud site.

 Once authenticated, the user will have successfully activated their Desktop and/or Prep Builder installations using LBLM, and they’ll be ready to get down to vizness!

-Login-based license management (LBLM) allows Creators to activate Tableau Desktop or Tableau Prep by simply logging in to these products with their Tableau Server or Tableau Online credentials.
-Admins can assign, monitor, and reclaim Tableau Desktop or Tableau Prep access directly from Tableau Server or Tableau Online instead of distributing product keys to end users.
+Login-based license management (LBLM) allows Creators to activate Tableau Desktop or Tableau Prep by simply logging in to these products with their Tableau Server or Tableau Cloud credentials.
+Admins can assign, monitor, and reclaim Tableau Desktop or Tableau Prep access directly from Tableau Server or Tableau Cloud instead of distributing product keys to end users.

 LBLM provides a number of benefits.
 First, it makes it easier for you to deploy Tableau Desktop and Tableau Prep to end users, as you don’t need to distribute and manage individual license keys.
 Additionally, you’ll have increased visibility into Creator seat usage through a single, centralized view.